-Keep reading to learn more information about what bed bugs look like and how to properly identify them.
+Keep reading to learn more about what bed bugs look like and how to properly identify them.
 If you want to learn even more about bed bugs, check out our posts on how to tell if you have bed bugs and how to get rid of bed bugs.

 What Do Bed Bugs Look Like?: